-The District maintains two governmental funds, the General Fund and the Debt Service Fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the two funds, both of which are considered to be major funds.
+The District maintains three governmental funds, the General Fund, the Debt Service Fund and the Capital Projects Fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for these funds, all of which are considered to be major funds.

 A budgetary comparison statement is provided for the General Fund to demonstrate compliance with this budget.

-The basic governmental fund financial statements can be found on pages 15 - 19 of this report.
+The basic governmental fund financial statements can be found on pages 12 - 16 of this report.